CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share.md

     For project managers

+!!!Note

     **Use case example:** A research team (recipient project B) needs access to specific data for reference and analysis, but the data owner (project A) wants to restrict their ability download a copy of the data directly.
 Project A shares the data folder with read-only access using SD Connect, ensuring that project B members can view and analyse the information via SD Desktop, without downloading a copy of the original data.

 1. Log in to MyCSC.
 2. Create a CSC project (referred to as Project A) and enable service access for SD Connect.
 Do not add any project members. (link)